setarenajafian/setarenajafian/README.md

 ### Setare Najafian
 **Backend Developer | .NET / ASP.NET Core**

-I'm a Computer Science student focused on backend development, with an emphasis on clean architecture, well-structured APIs, and maintainable code design.
+I'm a Computer Engineering student focused on backend development, with an emphasis on clean architecture, well-structured APIs, and maintainable code design.
 I build projects to apply software design principles in practice — including Clean Architecture, DDD, and CQRS — rather than treating them as theory alone.